syndesisio/syndesis/app/ui/src/app/platform/README.md

 ### Dispatching actions depending on other actions and running middleware operations in the interim

-The real magic on actions relies on the fact that we can make actions react to other actions,allowing for more complex business logics which can be handled in a lower level, not necessarilly depending on user interactions all the time.
+The real magic behind actions relies on the fact that we can make actions respond to other actions.
+This allows for more complex business logic to be handled at a lower level, without necessarily depending on user interactions every time.

 #### A real case scenario in Syndesis

 A good example would be to have an _Fetch Connections_ action being triggered right after successfully processing a _Create Connection_ action, for argument's sake.

-So, initially an user will make to the Syndesis app, go to the connections page, which will fetch all connections in the Store that was populated upon bootstrappng the application (by means fo an action, obviously) and then proceed to create a brand new Connection.
+Initially a user will navigate to the Syndesis app, go to the Connections page, which will fetch all Connections in the Store that was populated upon bootstrapping the application (by means of an action), and then proceed to create a brand new Connection.

-Once this new connection is successfully created, the user might want to return to the Connections page and see the list updated with the newly created connection.
-Since that list is only loaded when landin on the application for the first time, we need to re-trigger the _Fetch Connections_ action from the component we are at the end of the create connection process.
-However, that ties data management logic to components and makes the application less scalable, not to mention that if we ever want to understand who are the triggers of data changes in our applicatione ecosystem, we'll want to track down each and every component.
+Once this new Connection is successfully created, the user might want to return to the Connections page and see the list updated with the newly created Connection.
+Since that list is only loaded when landing on the application for the first time, we need to re-trigger the _Fetch Connections_ action from the component we are at the end of the create connection process.
+However, that ties data management logic to components and makes the application less scalable.
+Moreover, if we ever want to understand which are the triggers of data changes in our application ecosystem, we'll want to track down each and every component.

-Triggering actions from components is not wrong...
-All the way around!
-But here we're facing a different scenario: We need to trigger an action which does not depend on an user interactin, but on the accomplishment of another action previously executed.
-Luckily, we have _Effects_ for achieve that.
+Triggering actions from components is not wrong, but here we're facing a different scenario--we need to trigger an action that does not depend on a user interaction, but on the accomplishment of another action previously executed.
+Luckily, we can leverage _Effects_ to achieve that.

 #### Effects in action with a code example

 We saw earlier that our `MetadataState` example featured an `UPDATE` action that populated the overall state of this entity.
-New actions will be introduced as time goes by and at some point we might need actions to report errors.
+New actions will be introduced as time goes by, and at some point we might need actions to report errors.
 An example would be:

 ```typescript
 // rest of metadata.actioons.ts removed for brevity sake